 Before you can improve your workflow, you need to understand where inefficiencies exist.
 Take a step back and evaluate your current processes.
 Ask yourself:

-By identifying these pain points, you’ll have a clear picture of what needs to change.
+By identifying these pain points, you’ll have a clear starting point for making improvements.

 A streamlined workflow starts with clarity.
 Define your goals and prioritize tasks based on their importance and urgency.
 Use frameworks like the Eisenhower Matrix to categorize tasks into four quadrants: